 Some of them needed such long replies that I have turned them into the articles that are gathered here.

 A reader asks: Help!
 I have just been made redundant and I don't know how I am going manage, especially as we have debts.
 I'm only getting a few weeks redundancy pay.
 What should I do?
 Every week seems to bring more news of businesses closing down completely or chain stores and supermarkets shutting branches.
-It's not just the big names like House of Fraser, Carillion and now Thomas Cook.
-When … [Read more...]
+It's not just the big names like House of Fraser, Carillion and Thomas Cook.
+When one … [Read more...]

 A reader, Mrs J, asked: Since February my husband has started to receive letters from WageDay Advance, Satsuma and QuickQuid saying that he has loans with them that need repaying.
 He doesn’t have any loans.
 We have sent Prove It letters to all three.
 We have now had letters saying that WageDay Advance and QuickQuid have passed the account to debt collectors.
-In addition, he has now had a … [Read more...]
+In addition, he has now had a letter … [Read more...]

 A reader who has settled his Individual Voluntary Arrangement (IVA) early asked: My IVA is still showing on my credit history.
 The start date was January 2014.
 I have been removed from the Insolvency Register.
 I have now [mid 2018] been told that I have to wait for another 18 months before the IVA will be removed.
 Is that right?
 I am sure you have heard it all before but none of this was in … [Read more...]

 A reader, Mr D, asked: I had a mortgage shortfall from 2006 after my house was repossessed by Natwest.
 As a mortgage shortfall stays on file for 12 years, I decided to make a Full and Final settlement offer in January this year which they accepted and which has now been paid.
 Now with both Equifax and Experian, the account has disappeared, it doesn't appear in my open or closed accounts. … [Read more...]